 Oh, there were some minor ailments.
-Joan felt twinges of arthritis when the Chinooks arrived and still needed to watch her diet because of problems with being regular.
-If Mavis climbed too many stairs or extended her morning walk too far her irregular heartbeat seemed to become more erratic.
+Joan felt twinges of arthritis when the seasons changed and still needed to watch her diet because of problems with being regular.
+If Mavis climbed too many stairs or extended her morning walk too far, her irregular heartbeat seemed to become more erratic.
 But, all in all, they enjoyed good health.

 As for the creature comforts, they both had more than enough money to meet their expenses and enjoy an annual vacation, usually together.
-They lived in nice homes.
+They lived in simple homes.
 Joan’s downtown condo had two bedrooms, which gave her enough room for quilting or the occasional guest but also allowed her to enjoy the bustle of the city.
 Mavis was still in the rambling bungalow that had been her home for nearly 30 years.
-It was a comfortable community where she knew some of the older neighbours, even though it was ‘changing’.
+It was a comfortable community where she knew some of the older neighbors, even though it was ‘changing’.

-This wasn’t the first time that Mavis had bent Joan’s ear about ‘those people’.
+This wasn’t the first time that Mavis had bent Joan’s ear about ‘those people.’
 There had been a series of phone calls last April when they moved into the house down the block.
 “It looks like they have a huge family.
 There are always lots of cars in front of the house.”
 “Now they are having a bbq in their backyard with music.”
 “I saw him coming home at 3:30 in the morning.
 I wonder what he is up to.”
-She hadn’t brought it up, for a while, at their weekly lunch until a couple of weeks ago and now Joan was wishing that she hadn’t asked “how are things with the neighbours?”
+She hadn’t brought it up, for a while, at their weekly lunch until a couple of weeks ago and now Joan wished that she hadn’t asked: “how are things with the neighbors?”
 She treasured this time where they could enjoy a meal, a glass of wine and casual conversation while watching the bustle of the city around them.
-This complaining was ruining the experience and relationship for her.
+This complaining was ruining the experience and the relationship for her.

-Joan had suggested that “being different might be a good thing”, the first time the subject was raised, but this was dismissed quickly and the subject was changed.
-But, this idea of being different had stuck with her.
+Joan had suggested that “being different might be a good thing,” the first time the subject was raised, but this was dismissed quickly, and the subject was changed.
+But, this idea of being different had stuck with Mavis.
 She realized that, on her next birthday, in two months, she would be 55 – not an insignificant landmark.
 What had she done that had been remarkable?
 Raising two kids, entertaining her husband’s clients, keeping house, and volunteering at the bake sale once a year, was all that came to mind.
 None of this seemed remarkable.
-What had she done that was different from thousands of other middle aged women?
+What had she done that was different from thousands of other middle-aged women?
 What would set her apart?
 What would be her legacy?

-Each evening, the coat came out and the ritual would begin.
-The box was opened and the bright purple shone against the white packing tissue.
+Each evening, the coat came out, and the ritual would begin.
+The box was opened, and the bright purple shone against the white packing tissue.
 She would just stand and admire the vibrancy of the purple against white and marvel at the emotions and yearnings that it stirred.
+Pride and shame swam together against a current of curiosity and disgust.
 Then the coat was removed and laid flat on the bed.
-The perfect human torso shape that called out was part of the seduction.
+The perfect human torso shape that called out as part of the seduction.
 Buttons, large, black, shiny buttons, begged to be opened.
-The coat screamed “put me on, put me on, please.”
-Anticipation was part of the ceremony so she gently lifted the garment and turned it so she observed it from every angle.
+The coat screamed, “put me on, put me on, please.”
+Anticipation was part of the ceremony, so she gently lifted the garment and turned it, so she observed it from every angle.
 Slowly, she absorbed the way the sleeves fell like a soldier standing at the ready.
 The collar stood proud of the shoulders almost lifting the coat into the air.